kimchitsigai/Articles-and-Tutorials/sogo_install.md

 Set your server's hostname and Fully Qualified Domain Name by implementing the steps in [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md).

-#### Install LDAP Server

-First, consult [How To Install and Configure a Basic LDAP Server on an Ubuntu 12.04 VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-install-and-configure-a-basic-ldap-server-on-an-ubuntu-12-04-vps) and deploy an LDAP server.

 #### Login to `root`

 You will be executing all of the commands that follow as the `root` user.
 You can switch from a local user to the `root` user by executing: